friendsofhyperf/components/docs/en/components/confd.md

 # Confd

-The confd component for Hyperf.
+The configuration management component for Hyperf.

 ## Installation